Third & Fourth Grades

 Catechesis

-Students continue their participation in the Catechesis of the Good Shepherd at Joyful Child Atrium, where they enter the Level II Atrium in Third Grade, and Level III Atrium in Fourth Grade.
+Students continue their participation in the Catechesis of the Good Shepherd at the Good Shepherd School Atrium in Purcellville, VA, where they enter the Level II Atrium in Third Grade, and Level III Atrium in Fourth Grade.
 These levels center around the image of Christ as the True Vine.
 Children are taught about their life in Christ and his Church as they discover the parts of the Mass in the Liturgy of the Word and the Eucharist.

 Science & Nature Study